Starz-Codez/Menendez-Follower-Fix/README.md

 # Menendez-Follower-Fix
 Menendez 3d Printed Magazine Follower that allows the last round to load without locking the slide

-Print on side at a 45 deg angle
-Slide lock notch away from the bed
+Print on side at a 45 deg angle shown here in this image https://i.imgur.com/ACFlrI8.png Slide lock notch away from the bed
 Tree supports recommended